niarenaw/niarenaw.github.io/.docs/BLOG_STYLE.md

 ## Tone & Voice

 - **Direct and confident** - no hedging or excessive caveats
-- **Conversational but technical** - "Here's the connection:", "Watch the ordinals:", "Let me explain"
+- **Conversational but technical** - engage the reader without tutorial-speak
 - **Show the work** - full notation, don't skip steps
 - **Honest about limitations** - note assumptions where relevant
 - **No fluff** - dive into substance quickly